Running Barkd in a TEE: Hardware-protected keys in the cloud

 AWS Nitro Enclaves: it works, but you pay in plumbing

-Next stop was AWS Nitro Enclaves.
-We built a working proof of concept: barkd compiles, runs inside the enclave, and serves its REST API through a vsock bridge.
+Next up was AWS Nitro Enclaves.
+We built a working proof of concept: Barkd compiles, runs inside the enclave, and serves its REST API through a vsock bridge.
 It connects to the Ark server and Esplora through vsock proxies running on the parent EC2 instance.

 A Nitro Enclave has no network of its own, so every byte of traffic shuttles in and out over vsock using socat and vsock-proxy.
 It has no disk, so wallet state vanishes on restart unless you bolt on a KMS-sealed backup system that encrypts the wallet database and stores it in the host instance.
-The loopback interface doesn't come up automatically.
-Every step had a surprise.
+The loopback interface doesn't come up automatically—lots of annoying surprises.

-The bigger problem is architectural.
-The parent instance proxies all of Barkd's network traffic.
-It can't read the TLS contents, but it can drop or delay connections.
-Barkd has time-sensitive work to do.
-If the parent blocks round participation long enough for VTXOs to expire, that's a potential loss of funds.
-You've protected the keys but the leverage the host instance has still remains.
+The bigger problem was architectural: the parent instance proxies all of Barkd's network traffic.
+While it can't read the TLS contents, it can drop or delay connections, which is a no-go because Barkd relies on a lot of time-sensitive operations.
+E.g., if the parent blocks round participation long enough, VTXOs could expire.

 Azure confidential VMs: where things clicked